 Owen’s Allergies

 Owen had suffered multiple allergies to food, pollen, cleaning products, animal hair, and more, all his life.
-Some of these were relatively minor, only causing mild stomach upset, or sneezing and itching, some more significant leading to a painful ulcer on his eyeball, and some ultimately life threatening.
+Some of these were relatively minor, only causing mild stomach upset, or sneezing and itching, some more significant, and some ultimately life threatening.
 Through the various medical tests and the fastidious care of his mother and wider family, Owen never came into contact with his main food allergens, and therefore had never suffered an anaphylactic reaction before the day he died.

 Despite his life-limiting condition, he was a ray of sunshine and a true example to us all.
 We miss him terribly